-I am a Kinder Postdoctoral Fellow at the University of Missouri’s Forum on Constitutional Democracy, where I also teach courses on history. the cultural, religious, and intellectual history of early America.
+I am a Kinder Postdoctoral Fellow at the University of Missouri’s Forum on Constitutional Democracy, where I also teach courses on the cultural, religious, and intellectual history of early America.
 I hold previous degrees from Brigham Young University (BA, English and history), the University of Edinburgh (MSc, historical theology), and the University of Cambridge (MPhil, political thought and intellectual history; PhD, history).

 My manuscript-in-progress examines the local productions of nationalism between the American Revolution and the nullification crisis, specifically how these conceptions differed according to locality, race, and gender, and with a focus on communities in Massachusetts, Pennsylvania, and South Carolina as case studies.